versecafe/asteroids/readme.md

 WINDOW_SIZE=800,600
 ```

+> Note that if SEED is not set it will use the current timestamp as the seed providing a
+> different game every time.

 ## Run Dev or Test

 If you are actually working on this as a jumping off point to learn zig you can use the